ceeoinnovations/prev-ceeoinnovations/_projects/sample.markdown

 <div class="free_write" markdown="1">

 ---
+Duplicate the sample.markdown file.

+Rename it with suitable name.
+Create a folder with same name (not necessary, but important!!) inside projects_assests folder.
+Remember markdown outside projects_assets folder, and project folder inside the projects_assets folder.

+Open the markdown file in your favorite text editor.
+(Caution!!
+Do not edit the sample file, edit the duplicate file!!)

+You will see the following on the top.
+It is the front matter.
+Carefully edit the tags. items like legal, linker, linkname are optional.
+Use them according to need!
+---
 layout: post

 1. title: Machine Control Toolkit for LabVIEW {this appears on the thumbnail and project page}